 What are you and your partner’s expectations for your future home?
 Considering these houses will contain the environment in which you live and grow with your family, it’s important that the establishment of this house allows for each partner to feel at home, protected, and loved.

 1. Who will take care of the finances?

 Oftentimes, spouses will share the responsibility of budgeting, spending, and earning an income.
 If there is one party who would prefer to handle the specifics, there needs to be open communication about bank accounts, what each person is spending money on, and creating a budget that both parties agree on.

 Related question: who will pay for the wedding?
 Check out my friend Marie’s post all about this: Marriage Series: Paying for the Wedding.

 2. Who will clean the house and make meals?

-If both spouses have full-time jobs (which I do not recommend in this post over at Catholic Late Night), it will be up to both parties to maintain a clean and pleasant living environment.
+If both spouses have full-time jobs, it will be up to both parties to maintain a clean and pleasant living environment.
 Making food can be split by days or designated to one person.
 This segues into the next question…

 3. Will one partner stay at home?